elmerfds/OrganizrInstaller/windows/readme.md

 Note: Move the installer files to desktop and run it from there.

 ### Requirements
-- Latest version of PowerShell, if you're on Windows 7/Win Server 2008 [https://social.technet.microsoft.com/wiki/contents/articles/21016.how-to-install-windows-powershell-4-0.aspx]
+- Latest version of PowerShell, if you're on Windows 7/Win Server 2008 [download](https://social.technet.microsoft.com/wiki/contents/articles/21016.how-to-install-windows-powershell-4-0.aspx)
-- Windows 10 recommended but it should work on Windows 7 if you have latest version of PowerShell
+- Windows 10 recommended but it should work on Windows 7 if you have the latest version of PowerShell

 ### Tested on?
-- Windows 10 Pro (Fall creators update)
+- Windows 10 Pro
 - Windows Server 2012 R2

 ### OS Architecture